CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 In this scenario, you're tasked with developing a dashboard that hackers can use to view announcements & register for the hackathon.
 The designers have conjured a mockup [here](https://www.figma.com/file/pxkqgNnVvLCZrvBP6no7Jr/Cruzhacks-Frontend-Challenge?node-id=0%3A1).
+While a design mockup is given, you may take creative liberties as you see fit during this challenge.
 We don't need a pixel-perfect recreation of the mockup; rather, focus on delivering a seamless user experience!

 ## Announcements